XuanLTK/SQL_Ecommerce-Sale-Performance-Analysis/README.md

 ---
 ## ⚒ Main Process

-In this project, I will write 08 query in Bigquery base on Google Analytics dataset
+As mentioned above, I will write 08 queries in Bigquery to answer those questions

 ### Query 01: Calculate total visit, pageview, transaction and revenue for January, February and March 2017 order by month
 * SQL code